 In addition to feeding your pet four hours before, you'll also want to walk the pet.
 Get to the airport with plenty of time to spare; if you think making a plane at the last minute is traumatic, you don't want to have that experience with a pet in tow.
 Once you kiss your pet good-bye, it can be agonizing to wait for the joyful reunion.
 When you see your pet again, just pretend that those big sloppy kisses or dainty licks are signs of your pet's gratitude for planning all those pet shipping details.

-For more on traveling with your furry friends, see the links on the next page.
+For more on traveling with your furry friends, see the links below.